Ensure flood victims get compensation within 24 hours: UP CM to officials | Law-Order

 Uttar Pradesh Chief Minister Yogi Adityanath on Monday directed officials to ensure that flood victims get compensation within 24 hours.

-He also assured that the ''double engine'' government of the BJP was standing with the people affected by the floods.
+He asserted that the ''double engine'' government of the BJP was standing with the people affected by the floods.

-The CM, who was in Amritpur's Jamapur to distribute flood relief material, asked the officials to prepare a system so that it does not take more than 24 hours to give compensation to flood victims.
+The chief minister, who was in Amritpur's Jamapur to distribute flood relief material, asked the officials to prepare a system so that it does not take more than 24 hours to give compensation to flood victims.

 About 700 villages in the state are hit by floods.
 There is flood in some parts and a drought in the other and this strange situation is prevalent across the state, he said.